Aurelien-Gg/Cryo-pip/CTFfind/READme.md

 ## 🔍 Overview

 This guide covers how to use CTFfind4 and CTFfind5 for contrast transfer function (CTF) estimation in cryo-electron microscopy.
-Both versions have been configured to run without loading any additional modules.

 ## 💻 Installation